 The following is what I believe form the basic Zouk fundamentals:

-22-B. Basic movements and understanding of the body mechanics - Basic footwork (shifting weight and centre of gravity), basic frame, basic embrace, basic back & forth, basic lateral, basic turn.
+22-B. Basic movements and understanding of the body mechanics - Basic footwork (shifting weight and center of gravity), basic frame, basic embrace, basic back & forth, basic lateral, basic turn.

-22-C. Basic techniques - Basic musicality, when to turn frame on & off, basic balance & counter balance, basic lines & basic shapes.
+22-C. Basic techniques - Basic musicality, when to turn the frame on & off, basic balance & counterbalance, basic lines & basic shapes.

 If you are a beginner and able to understand, apply and execute the basic Zouk fundamentals on the dance floor, you are superb!